My name is Jean and I am a qualified person-centred counsellor working in Ramsbottom.

 I am currently employed, on a sessional basis, as a Counsellor by 1Point Bolton.

-I have telephone and on line counselling appointments available at Tower Counselling in Ramsbottom, currently on a Tuesday.
+I have telephone and on line counselling appointments available at Tower Counselling in Ramsbottom, currently on a Tuesday and Wednesday.

 British Association for Counselling & Psychotherapy